Seeing with the Eyes of the Heart

 It was a good time to be practicing as a psychotherapist from a mindfulness frame in the U.S., as the nation experienced a secular mindfulness boom.
 I trained in and practiced Dialectical Behavior Therapy, Acceptance and Commitment Therapy, Mindfulness-Based Stress Reduction and various other treatments, all of which were at the cutting edge of practice.

 Clients who came to me with chronic developmental trauma would improve.
-But, when I thought about whether the clients reported feeling not only less distressed, but actually whole —the true meaning of the word healing–I couldn’t honestly say that following protocols seemed to elicit this kind of holistic health.
-My desire for more transformative experiences with clients heightened when I hit a wall in my clinical work.
+But, when I thought about whether the clients reported feeling not only less distressed, but actually whole —the true meaning of the word healing–I couldn’t honestly say following protocols seemed to move anyone towards wholeness.
+As long as we still experience deficiency, lack, and desire for things to be different than they are, we aren’t truly free.

-I’d just moved to Alaska and experienced about 6 months of grueling pain in a mental health clinic.
-The suffering was too great, and the gains were too few.
+In 2016, I moved to Alaska and experienced about 6 months of grueling pain in a mental health clinic.
+The suffering was too great, the gains too few.
 That period of my life led to a dark season of the soul, where I knew in my bones that I couldn’t stand seeing people continue to suffer so much.

-I left the clinic and started becoming interested in energy work.
+I left the clinic and, without knowing what was happening, set off on a journey of radical transformation.
 After learning about the chakras, I began to have spontaneous movements which I later realized signified a Kundalini awakening.
+Siddhis, or spiritual gifts, meant I now had the ability to heal in ways that previously had seemed like science fiction.
 I started having experiences that I had no rational explanation for—I communed with Archangels on a mountaintop five minutes from my house; I merged with an eagle in a parking lot near the town dump.

-As a natural skeptic (and a person temperamentally aversive to any system that asked me to “believe”), I realized that I could allow my life to get pretty incredible as soon as I was able to let go of the need to label what I do and how I do it.
-I’ve been awed and humbled to see how energy flows through me and love to hear the feedback from my clients that they are able to come into contact with their own insights, bodies and energetic systems through the healing space we create together.
-Any practitioner can only take a person to places they themselves have explored.
-For me, my greatest and most profound healing experiences have come outside of traditional psychotherapy.
-Ultimately the one path I orient to is the path of the heart.
+As a natural skeptic (and a person temperamentally aversive to any system that asked me to “believe”), I realized that as soon as I was able to let go of the need to label what I do and how I do it, life became limitless.
+I’ve been awed and humbled to see what flows through me.
+Ultimately, the one path I orient to is the path of the heart.
 I invite you to walk this path with me.